salesforce/lwc/packages/lwc-compiler/README.md

 LWC Compiler is an open source project that can be used to compile a single Lightning Web Component bundle.
 There are several transformational phases that take place during compilation followed by a bundling phase.
 The Compiler utilizes [Rollup.js](https://rollupjs.org/guide/en) and its plugin system, which enables us  to change its  behaviour at key points in the bundling process.
 LWC compilation pipeline consists of the following plugins:

-*Replace* - replace code ( ex: NODE.env.mode === ‘production’ will be replaced with true or false depending on the mode ).
+*Replace* - replace code (ex: process.env.NODE === ‘production’ will be replaced with true or false depending on the mode).

 *Module Resolution* - ensure that each local import in the component can be resolved.

 *Transformation* - apply LWC specific transformation to js, html, and css files.

-*Compat* - apply the compatibility transformation ( ex: polyfills for older browsers ).
+*Compat* - apply the compatibility transformation (ex: polyfills for older browsers).

 *Minify* - apply minification for ‘production’ mode  code.